-There are rumors that a fever of 104–105 degrees Fahrenheit can lead to brain damage in kids.
+There are rumors that a fever of 104-105 degrees F can lead to brain damage in children.
 Fortunately, that’s not true.
-Higher fevers are just more common in children because their immune systems are less mature so the fever becomes more widespread before the body is able to fight off sickness.
-There is a point, however, when brain damage does become a possibility, and that’s at about 107 degrees Fahrenheit.
-This is extremely rare and usually only occurs with specific disorders or conditions, like a brain disorder or heat stroke.
+Higher fevers are just more common in children because their immune systems are less mature.

 Myth: Ice baths are a good way to lower a fever.

-The best way to treat a fever is by getting lots of rest, plenty of fluids and taking acetaminophen or ibuprofen to manage discomfort.
-If you or your child is displaying other unpleasant symptoms (particularly rashes, irritability or altered mental status), seek medical attention for your illness.
-Otherwise, let the fever run its course and make yourself as comfortable as possible in the meantime.
+For the young and healthy, sometimes the cause of a fever is clear, and the best way to treat a fever is by getting plenty of rest, drinking plenty of water and taking acetaminophen or ibuprofen to manage discomfort.
+If you or a loved one is displaying other symptoms (particularly rashes, irritability or altered mental status), seek medical attention.

 Otherwise, as previously mentioned, there are times when it’s best to let the fever run its course (e.g., during a viral illness).
 Then, the focus should be on comfort.